 Titus 2:13: Jesus Christ is “our great God and Savior.”

-Also, since Jesus Christ is the Word and the Word is God, Jesus Christ must be a member of the Holy Trinity of God, which is comprised of the Father, the Son, and the Holy Spirit.
-[For a discussion of the Holy Trinity of God, click on “Do Christians Worship Three Gods?”]
+This scripture passage makes it clear that Jesus Christ is not only the Son of God the Father, but also that Jesus is God (i.e., Jesus is one of the members of the Trinity of God, which also includes the Holy Spirit), [For a discussion of the Trinity of God, click on “Do Christians Worship Three Gods?”]

 On page 107 of Evidence That Demands A Verdict, Josh McDowell states, “Who you decide Jesus Christ is must not be an idle intellectual exercise.
 You cannot put Him on the shelf as a great moral teacher.
 That is not a valid option.
 He is either a liar, a lunatic or the Lord.
 You must make a choice.”